Welcome, my name is Rama and I am from Udaipur in Rajasthan, India. :-)

 Everytime I talk to the poor children, the homeless and elderly and those of ill health, I feel that they have so little in the way of possessions or wealth or status or perhaps even physical strength, and yet they have so much love to give.
 I started to spend more time with different local communities, I began to share with them, and they too, began to share with me.

-We talk and listen to each other, laugh together, we share our life experiences and we help one another.
+Whatever we do, we talk and listen to each other, laugh together, we share our life experiences and we help one another.

 I believe this is a two way process.
 We have much to bring to these communities, just as they too have much to offer us in the way of learning and compassion.
 I think its important to create an atmosphere of positive energy, of laughter, of sharing and of happiness.
 Because creativity, support and love are so good for healing any sadness, pain or frustration we can experience in life.
 Some scientific research shows that the level of creativity in children is much lower than what it was before.
 There is a lot of reasons for that, but there is also solutions.

 Through this project, I want to provide some kind of simple service in the way that I want to share every kind of knowledge or skills I have.
-I also invite you to come and work alongside me, sharing (whatever) skills you have - whether you are an artist, a musician, a crafts person, a teacher, a film maker or even a web designer.
+I also invite you to come and work alongside me, sharing (whatever) skills you have - whether you are an artist, a musician, a crafts person, a teacher, a yoga teacher, a film maker or even a web designer.
 Any creative skills, circus skills, food skills, teaching skills, story telling skills, farming skills, listening skills, or simply a good open heart!

 I am grateful and open to all types of ideas and contributions!